mlapaglia/Borgitory/README.md

    - Verify repository path is accessible from container
    - Check volume mounts in docker-compose.yml

-3. **Passkey registration fails**
+3. **Login fails**
-   - Ensure HTTPS in production
+   - Check username and password are correct
-   - Check browser WebAuthn support
+   - Ensure database is properly initialized

 ### Logs